 (ii) After the return of the travelling standards to their point of origin, following transit to and from the location of barometer “2”.
 The “before” and “after” comparisons should be checked against each other.
 If agreement with barometer “1” is within satisfactory tolerances for each of the instruments involved, it can be assumed that the comparisons between the travelling standards and barometer “2” are also within the required tolerances, provided that due care has been taken during all phases of the comparison process.
 However, if there is a significant disagreement or if a known mishap has occurred which might have affected the instruments, or if the validity of the comparison data is in question for any reason, the comparison exercise is deemed invalid and the whole process must be repeated;

-(j) As far as practical, all discrepancies should finally be expressed with respect to a primary or secondary reading of a category A barometer.
+(i) As far as practical, all discrepancies should finally be expressed with respect to a primary or secondary reading of a category A barometer.
 This will ensure a common basis for all comparisons.
 In each case, the report of comparisons should indicate the standard used;

 Note: When a programme involving the elimination of residual barometric errors is adopted, there will be a homogeneous system of barometric observational data conforming to a single standard, which will permit the elimination of errors in horizontal pressure gradients from instrumental sources.

-(k) Comparisons are necessary both before and after the relocation of barometers at a laboratory or a station, or the cleaning of the mercury, to ensure early detection of the development of a defect.
+(j) Comparisons are necessary both before and after the relocation of barometers at a laboratory or a station to ensure early detection of the development of a defect.